davenverse/epimetheus/docs/src/main/tut/docs/04-CollectorRegistry.md

 ## Conclusion

-Regardless which strategy you choose to use to get access to your `CollectorRegistry`, you will need to have one to work and build your metrics using forward.
+Regardless which strategy you choose to use to get access to your `CollectorRegistry`, you will need to have one to work and build your metrics moving forward.
 It is the fundamental shared space on which metrics, and groups of metrics are based upon.